abhiabhi0/obsidan-programmerCave/06 - Kubernetes/0300 - Deployments, ReplicaSets, StatefulSets, DaemonSets.md

-## Deployments, ReplicaSets, StatefulSets, and DaemonSets in Kubernetes

 Kubernetes provides several abstractions to manage the deployment and scaling of applications.
 Among these, **Deployments**, **ReplicaSets**, **StatefulSets**, and **DaemonSets** are key components that serve different purposes in managing containerized workloads.
 Below is a detailed explanation of each.

 ### 1. Deployments